 The ingredients in this rib rub recipe are sweetener, kosher salt, pepper, smoked paprika, garlic powder, onion powder, ground mustard, turmeric, and chili powder.

 If you want the dry rub on the spicy side, you can kick it up with some cayenne.

-For the sweetener, I used Swerve to keep this BBQ rib rub keto.
+For the sweetener, I used a sugar free sweetener to keep this BBQ rib rub keto.
 You could also use brown sugar, which is what most rib rubs use.